Sportsman accused of sexually assaulting woman outside Dublin pub

 “Investigations are ongoing and no arrests have been made at this time,” the Garda Press Office said in a statement.
 “Owing to the nature of the investigation, we will not be commenting further at this time.”

-The man is the already the subject of a file which is currently being reviewed by the Office of the Director of Public Prosecutions, arising from an suspected rape in December of last year.
+The man is already the subject of a file which is currently being reviewed by the Office of the Director of Public Prosecutions, arising from a suspected rape in December of last year.

 In that case the suspected rape is said to have taken place in a hotel in south side of Dublin city centre.